-Ashley Alexiss Gets Flirty In American Flag Bikini During Outdoor Photoshoot
+Ashley Alexiss Gets Flirty In American Flag Bikini During Outdoor Photo Shoot

 Ashley Alexiss shared a couple of bikini snaps yesterday with her Instagram followers, and she followed it up today with a new photo of herself in another swimsuit.
-She encouraged her fans to channel their “American sweetheart” in the flag-themed ensemble, and exuded lots of flirty vibes.
+She encouraged her fans to channel their “American sweetheart” in the flag-themed ensemble, and she exuded lots of flirty vibes.

-The blonde faced the camera at a slight diagonal and tugged at her bikini top with her left thumb, bringing attention to her cleavage.
-She also closed her eyes and pursed her lips in a playful manner and appeared to be having a good time.
+The blonde faced the camera at a slight diagonal angle and tugged at her bikini top with her left thumb, bringing attention to her cleavage.
+She also closed her eyes and pursed her lips in a playful manner.
+She appeared to be having a good time.
 Her toned abs and curvy hips were hard to miss.

 Her bikini top was blue with white stars throughout, and the straps were red.
-Her matching bottoms were red with a brief-style cut with a low waistline and gathered accents in the front.
-Ashley accessorized her look with a pair of gold-rimmed heart-shaped sunglasses, a ring on her finger, and a sparkling drop belly ring.
+Her matching brief-style bottoms were red with a low waistline and gathered accents in the front.
+Ashley accessorized her look with a pair of gold-rimmed, heart-shaped sunglasses, a ring on her finger, and a sparkling drop navel piercing.

 The model wore her hair down in a heavy side part, and her wavy locks were brushed in front of her left shoulder.
 Her makeup application was partially obscured by her brown-tinted sunglasses, but it looked like she wore light-toned eyeshadow, long lashes, and light pink lipstick.